hoellers/hoellers.github.io/_pages/teaching.md

 ## Vassar College (2022 - )

 * **MATH/CMPU 144: Foundations of Data Science** (Fall 2022)
-  * Course that introduces undergraduate students the basics of data science.
+  * Course that introduces undergraduate students to the basics of data science.

 ## UNC-Chapel Hill (2016 - 2022)